SaleSea Enterprise AI execution operating system

 Platform capabilities

-Local execution and data boundaries: AI employees for repeatable execution
+Local execution and data boundaries: managed AI employees for repeatable execution

 What usually gets stuck